hiro-nagami/StoryboardBuilder/README.md

 # StoryboardBuilder
 Simple dependency injection for generating views from storyboard.

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 ![Swift 4.0](https://img.shields.io/badge/Swift-4.0-orange.svg?style=flat)

 ## Description
-Storyboard can help generating that View and ViewController are defineded in Storyboard and Xib.
+`StoryboardBuilder` is framework to help generating that View and ViewController are defineded in Storyboard and Xib.
 You can generate instance and parse type of one by using `StoryboardBuilderProtocol` and `XibBuilderProtocol` description.

 ## Install
 ### Carthage